ryanozx/tp/docs/DeveloperGuide.md

 3. A file will be created in `{home folder of HRMate}/exports`, with the name `fulltimers.csv`.
 This file contains employees with the `full time` tag.

+The following sequence diagram shows the steps involved in the Export command:

+<puml src="diagrams/ExportSequenceDiagram.puml" width="800"></puml>

+ExportContactCommandParser::parseFileName() checks if the file name provided is a valid file name.
+If the user provided a path, it strips the path to retain only the file name.
+Next, it appends a ".csv" extension to the end of the file name if the user did not supply the extension.

-The export command works by retrieving the filtered person list in the address book, which contains a list of employee records that are currently visible in the address book panel.
+The export command works by retrieving the filtered employee list in the address book, which contains a list of employee records that are currently visible in the address book panel.
 A CsvSerializableAddressBook is constructed from this filtered person list, which is then serialized into a CsvFile object.
 CsvUtil then writes the CsvFile instance into a CSV file.
+This file is saved in the "export" folder that is created in the same location as the HRMate application file.

 #### Design considerations
-Unlike the import command, the use of a file dialog in saving the file was not adopted as it was deemed unnecessary.
-Saving all records into the same `export` folder provides users with an easy-to-find folder to locate their files.

-#### Proposed extension
-1. The export command will export both address book and leave book together.
-The leave book can be saved under the name `{address book save name}_leaves.csv` to indicate its association with the address book save file.
+**Aspect: Whether to allow the user to select the location to save the file to**

+* Alternative 1 (current choice): Disallow selecting the save location
+  * Pros: File dialog is not required as all files will be saved in the same place, allowing the entire operation to be performed using the keyboard
+  * Cons: Loss of flexibility in choosing the save location, especially if the user wants to save multiple copies with the same file name in different locations
+* Alternative 2: Allow selecting the save location
+  * Pros: Provides flexibility for the user to choose a preferred save location
+  * Cons: File dialogs would require the use of a mouse

 ### \[Proposed\] Undo/redo feature